davindb/HipotesaAPI/README.md

 - [Disease Symptom Prediction](https://www.kaggle.com/itachi9604/disease-symptom-description-dataset)

 We used and improved the **Disease Symptom Prediction** dataset that provided on Kaggle.
 We improved the data because there were misspelling words on the data.
-We recommend you to just use the dataset on this repository.
+We recommend you to just use the dataset from our repositories.

 ## Algorithm